cs-util-com/cscore/README.md

 After adding the references, install the packages by executing `dotnet restore` inside the project folder.

-## 🎮 Install cscore into Unity projects
+## 🎮 Install cscore into your Unity project
 Download the Unity package from the [asset store: http://u3d.as/1rqY](http://u3d.as/1rqY) or download it from the [CsCore/UnityPackages folder](https://github.com/cs-util-com/cscore/raw/master/CsCore/UnityPackages/cscore.unitypackage)